sgys banner books

 “For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
 Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them.”
 Acts 20:29-30

 It should be noted here that this great apostle of Jesus was deeply concerned with safeguarding the souls of God’s people, thus this explicit prophetic warning extends to all Christians of the New Testament era.
-He told the Philippian believers that he did “write the same things” (Phil.
-3:1).
+He told the Philippian believers that he did “write the same things” (Philippians 3:1).
 Paul continually reiterated the pillar doctrines of Christ.
 This apostle of Jesus stated that such continual reestablishing of eternal truth was “safe” for the Philippian Christians.
 This servant of God was a safeguard to the people of God by teaching and continually infusing divine truth in them.

 Counterfeit ministers in prominence are the very first sign that our LORD’s return is near.
 Why then do those in leadership seldom if ever tend to this Biblically prevalent doctrine today?
 This utterly astounds me personally.
 As I read through the New Testament, I witness the multiplicity of warnings concerning deceivers and false prophets and marvel that this is almost never mentioned much less taught in the church world today!
 Wow!
 Where is the protective concern in our leaders?
 Are they so busy serving their own selfish, ego-driven appetites that they have no heart for God’s sheep?